jcmf/glulx-strings/README.md

 Anyway this thing takes the contents of a gblorb file (containing a Glulx game -- doesn't support Z-machine, sorry) and extracts the text.
-Typically this includes both all of the printable text in the game, often including various internal identifiers that might or might not actually be printable but are nonetheless in there so the game can try to emit helpful diagnostics in case it finds itself in an unexpected situation and does not know how else to proceed.
+Typically this includes all of the printable text in the game, often including various internal identifiers that might or might not actually be printable but are nonetheless in there so the game can try to emit helpful diagnostics in case it finds itself in an unexpected situation and does not know how else to proceed.

 [I feel like an example would be helpful.
 Maybe I can come up with